ffxiv-mognet/ffxiv-mognet.github.io/quests/alliance/crystal-tower.md

         coords: (11.7, 14.1)
         name: Survey the designated location in the Sapsa Spawning Grounds and slay the Sahagin sentry to obtain a flawless water crystal.
-      - location: Western La Noscea
-        coords: (11.7, 14.1)
-        name: Survey the designated location in the Sapsa Spawning Grounds and slay the Sahagin sentry to obtain a flawless water crystal.
       - location: Mor Dhona
         coords: (30.4, 12.1)
         name: Deliver the flawless crystals to Rammbroes at Saint Coinach's Find.